The Divisional President of Diageo is Exercising Options

-Today it was reported that the Divisional President of Diageo (DGEAF), Ewan Andrew, exercised options to sell 1,740 DGEAF shares for a total transaction value of $43.57K.
+Today it was reported that the Divisional President of Diageo (DGEAF), John O’keeffe, exercised options to sell 10,997 DGEAF shares for a total transaction value of $275.4K.

-In addition to Ewan Andrew, 10 other DGEAF executives reported Sell trades in the last month.
+This recent transaction decreases John O’keeffe’s holding in the company by 19% to a total of $2.11 million.
+In addition to John O’keeffe, 10 other DGEAF executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>